slingr-stack/google-gemini-package/README.md

 These are the configuration parameters:

+## API Key

+Name: `apiKey`

-- `API Key`: this is the API key for Google Gemini.
+This is the API key for Google Gemini.
 For more information on how to get it, please look at its documentation [here](https://ai.google.dev/gemini-api/docs/api-key).

 # Javascript API